voximplant/ios-sdk-releases-bitcode/README.md

 Usage of bitcode libraries is not recommended for debug/testing builds because of its size.

-Voximplant iOS SDK is distributed as a binary packages (XCFramework) since 2.38.0.
+Voximplant iOS SDK is distributed as a binary package (XCFramework) since 2.38.0.

 Supported architectures:
 - iphoneos: armv7, arm64